Platelet-Rich Plasma (PRP) Injections Physiotherapy | iPS Clinics in Bridgend, Cardiff, Carmarthen, Newport & Porthcawl Logo Phone Icon Call

 Are there any side effects of PRP?

-Is there a limit on the number of PRP injections I can have?
+Is there a limit to how many PRP injections I can have?

 Is the PRP injection procedure painful?